hmrc/hmrc-email-renderer/CONTRIBUTING.md

 5. Run the tests locally with `sbt clean test it:test`
 6. Submit a Pull Request and [let the Digital Contact team know](#i-have-created-a-pull-request---now-what)

+### I have created a pull request - now what?

+Once you've got your code changes done and a pull request created, it's time to get it pushed to production.
+Here's how:

+1. Create a JIRA ticket for project "Digital Contact (DC)" in Jira with details of the pull request and what it's for
+2. Preview your email locally, and attach the image to the JIRA ticket (find out how to preview here https://github.com/hmrc/hmrc-email-renderer)
+3. Tag Tom [~tomhughes] in the ticket, so we can review and get it prioritised for you
+4. Join Slack channel #team-digital-contact to ask about progress and/or ask questions
+5. Our QA's will contact you when the they have merged and deployed to QA so you can check you are happy before we create a release ticket

 ### Content recommendations